 Macro Calculator Review

-I’ll be reviewing the top macro calculators on the first page of google and then the top keto macro calculators.
-For these calculations I will be using my age 31, height 5ft 7in, weight 155#, activity factor light (option 1) or moderate (option 2 if only other option is sedentary), goal maintain weight (recomp if no maintain available).
+Below we reviewed a couple of the most popular IIFYM – macro calculators and then the top keto macro calculators.
+For these calculations I used the following factors: age 31, height 5ft 7in, weight 155#, activity factor light (option 1) or moderate (option 2 if only other option is sedentary), goal maintain weight (recomp if no maintain available).

 - Healthy Eater – 1969kcals per day broken down into 242g carbs, 127g protein, 55g fat.
 This macro calculator uses protocols of 49.2% carbs, 25.8 protein and 25% fat.
 Allows you to break down into meals and to increase protein values only.